 - 2006 Referred Measure 5A approved a temporary sales and use tax of oneeighth of 1 percent (0.125 percent) and a development impact fee of \$2 or less per square foot of new construction, to be used for affordable housing purposes for a period of 10 years. - 2015 Referred Measure 5A Extension was approved by voters, authorizing the extension of the 2006 measure's sales and use tax commencing Jan.
-1, 2017, and continuing thereafter as a voter-approved revenue change. - 2016 SCHA referred a ballot measure to levy an additional .6% sales for housing purposes for a period of ten years.
-Projected \$4M revenue.
+1, 2017, and continuing thereafter as a voter-approved revenue change. - SCHA collects the sales tax (which does not apply to groceries), retains budgeted administrative costs, and then distributes the remaining funds to each jurisdiction proportionally based on revenue generation.